 My wheelbarrow needs a seat...

 See the current scores and Verboticism ranking at:

 More Winning Words:

 More Verboticisms!
-See the winning words for: Omigod!
-What happened to you?
+See the winning words for: Why are you still working on your resume?